histeriks/hardening-cabbage/README.md

 Also, SSH communication port will change from 22 to 372, so you will have to adjust that as well (use "ssh -p 372 username@server-address", or make permanent changes in your .ssh/config file).

 If you find the script handy, visit my blog and share the fuck out of me furher.
-I'm an attention whore craving for ego boosts...
+I'm an attention whore, a bottomless pit for ego boosts of all kinds:

 http://www.penetration.zone